-In 2008, it was found by various studies that the stimulus checks, in conjunction with other fiscal and monetary policy measures, effectively reduced the unemployment rate and increased GDP.
-However, it is difficult to tell how much of the positive effect can be attributed to the checks themselves.
+In 2008, various studies found that the stimulus checks, in conjunction with other fiscal and monetary policy measures, effectively reduced the unemployment rate and increased GDP.
+However, it was not conclusive as to how much of the positive effect can be attributed to the checks themselves.

 Moreover, the government that issues a stimulus check will need to assume a large amount of debt to issue the checks.
 For example, in the U.S., the 2020 COVID-19 stimulus check was a part of a $2.2 trillion economic relief bill.
 It poses a risk going forward for governments with already extremely high debt levels or unstable economies.

 Governments can enact several alternatives to stimulus checks that are potentially more effective, such as:

 - Loan deferrals

 - Support for specific hard-hit industries